 To get up to speed faster, employers can use text messaging to remind new hires to complete time sensitive onboarding tasks, such as drug screens.
 Compared to emails or voicemails, text messages get a 99% open rate and 37% response rate, which far exceeds slower forms of communication.

-Starting on Day One, iCIMS presented a big group of new hires a thorough lay of the land – from how to sign up for health insurance and direct deposit to compliance training, all through its virtual onboarding program.
+Starting on Day One, iCIMS presented a big group of new hires a thorough lay of the land – from how to sign up for health insurance and direct deposit to compliance training, all through its virtual onboarding programme.
 The group learned about company culture and had opportunities to listen to the CEO and C-suite team talk company vision and answer questions.

 Your talent team created a winning candidate experience.
 That shouldn’t end when the offer letter is signed.
 A quick hand-off from talent to HR is a missed opportunity.
 By keeping new hires engaged employers not only set a path for success but ensure that their newest team members are in for the long haul.
 Like me.